 Presented by Writing NSW and Text Publishing

-The program will pair an emerging Indigenous writer from anywhere in Australia with a senior Indigenous writer for a structured year-long mentorship.
-The writer will receive 20 hours of mentorship over the following year, including feedback on their work in progress and general advice on writing and developing a publishing career.
-If possible, an opportunity to meet with the mentor face to face will be provided.
-The writer will also receive editorial feedback and manuscript development from Text Publishing and access to Writing NSW professional development services.
+The program pairs an emerging Indigenous writer from anywhere in Australia with an established Indigenous writer for a structured year-long mentorship.
+The writer receives 20 hours of mentorship over the following year, including feedback on their work in progress and general advice on writing and developing a publishing career.
+If possible, an opportunity to meet with the mentor face to face is provided.
+The writer also receives editorial feedback and manuscript development from Text Publishing and access to Writing NSW professional development services.

 Writers do not need to have a full manuscript at the time of submission, though they must have made substantial progress on a manuscript, which they intend to complete (refer to submission requirements).
 Applicants must not previously have had a full-length work of fiction or non-fiction professionally published.